Carolina Panthers vs. Houston Texans NFL Week 3 Odds, Plays and Insights for September 23, 2021

 Over/under insights

-- Last season, Carolina's games finished over 43 points scored, its current matchup's point total, eight (out of 16) times.
+- Carolina played eight games with more than 43 points scored, its current matchup's total, last season.

-- Houston's games went over 43 total points scored in 15 of 16 matchups last season.
+- Last season, 15 of Houston's 16 games had a combined total higher than 43 points scored.

-- These two teams averaged a combined 45.9 points per game a season ago, 2.9 more points than the over/under of 43 set for this game.
+- These two teams averaged a combined 45.9 points per game a season ago, 2.9 more points than the total of 43 set for this matchup.

-- Opponents of these teams averaged a combined 54.1 points per game last season, 11.1 more than the point total in this matchup.
+- Opponents of these teams averaged a combined 54.1 points per game last season, 11.1 more than the point total for this game.

-- The average total the Panthers had set in games last year was 5.6 more points than this outing's point total.
+- The Panthers' average point total in outings last year was 48.6, 5.6 points higher than the over/under in this game.

-- Texans games in 2020 averaged a total of 50.6 points, 7.6 more than the point total in this matchup.
+- The average over/under in Texans games in 2020 was 7.6 more points than the point total of 43 for this outing.

 Panthers stats and trends

-- Carolina and its opponents combined to go over the point total seven out of 16 times last season.
+- Last season, the combined scoring went over the point total seven times in Carolina's games.

-- Carolina was 2-1 against the spread and 1-2 overall last season when the team put up more than 29 points.
+- When Carolina recorded more than 29 points last year, it was 2-1 against the spread and 1-2 overall.

-- In games that Carolina piled up over 416.8 yards last season, the team was 3-1 against the spread and 2-2 overall.
+- Carolina was 3-1 against the spread and 2-2 overall when the team churned out more than 416.8 yards last year.

-- Last season the Panthers turned the ball over 21 times, 12 more than the Texans' takeaways (9).
+- The Panthers turned the ball over 21 times last season, 12 more turnovers than the Texans forced (9).

 Texans stats and trends

-- Houston won six games against the spread last season, while failing to cover 10 times.
+- Houston put together a 6-10-0 record against the spread last year.

-- The Texans did not cover the spread when an underdog by 8.5 points or more last year (in one opportunity).
+- The Texans did not cover the spread when an underdog by 8.5 points or more last season (in one opportunity).

-- Last year, eight of Houston's games went over the point total.
+- Houston and its opponents combined to go over the point total eight out of 16 times last year.

-- Last season the Texans racked up just 1.1 fewer points per game (24) than the Panthers allowed (25.1).
+- Last year the Texans averaged just 1.1 fewer points per game (24) than the Panthers gave up (25.1).

-- Houston was 4-3 against the spread and 4-3 overall last year when the team scored more than 25.1 points.
+- Houston was 4-3 against the spread and 4-3 overall last season when the team notched over 25.1 points.

-- Houston was 5-6 against the spread and 4-7 overall when the team totaled over 360.1 yards last season.
+- In games that Houston totaled over 360.1 yards last season, the team was 5-6 against the spread and 4-7 overall.

-- The Texans had 18 giveaways last season, while the Panthers had 22 takeaways.
+- Last year the Texans had 18 turnovers, four fewer than the Panthers had takeaways (22).

 Home and road insights

-- Last year away from home, Carolina was 7-1 against the spread and 3-5 overall.
+- Carolina was 7-1 against the spread, and 3-5 overall, in away games last season.

-- Last season, in eight road games, Carolina hit the over four times.
+- Carolina went over the total in four of eight road games last season.

 - Panthers away games last season averaged 49.0 total points, 6.0 more than this matchup's over/under (43).